According to most data privacy laws, personal information is any information that can be used to identify a person.

 PIPEDA Definition of Personal Information

-The Personal Information Protection and Electronic Documents Act (PIPEDA) is Canada’s version of the privacy laws.
-If you market or sell to Canadians, you have to comply with it.
+The Personal Information Protection and Electronic Documents Act (PIPEDA) is Canada’s version of the privacy laws, and if you market or sell to Canadians, you have to comply with it.

 Australian Privacy Principles

 In Australia, the Privacy Act 1988 defines personal information as any information or opinions about a reasonably identifiable individual, drawing inspiration from the GDPR.